PhemcodeJay/AlgoTrader/algotrader.md

-# CryptoPilot Dashboard
+# AlgoTrader Dashboard

 ## Overview

-CryptoPilot is a cryptocurrency trading dashboard built with Streamlit that provides real-time trading signals, portfolio management, and charting capabilities.
+AlgoTrader is a cryptocurrency trading dashboard built with Streamlit that provides real-time trading signals, portfolio management, and charting capabilities.
 The application integrates with Binance API for market data and includes automated trading signal generation with social media posting capabilities.

 ## System Architecture